MMBarbee/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding -
+Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.

+Implicit Binding -
+The object that is standing before the dot is what the this keyword will be bound to.

+New binding -
+Using the 'this' keyword when creating a new object

+Explicit binding -
+When using a method on a function like  .call(), .apply(), or .bind() you are explicitly passing in a this context to call() or apply()

 5. Why do we need super() in an extended class?

+The super keyword is needed to call and access the parent object so we can use methods that we used perviously in the parent object

 ## Project Set up